chensdev/noted/README.md

 # Noted!
 Noted is a React notes app where you can store titled notes.
-Still in very early stages.
 # Features
   - Add notes with title
   - Delete notes